Bayli Spencer-Adams

-Bayli Alexander Spencer-Adams (born 26 June 2001) is a professional footballer who plays as a defender for Leicester City, in their under-23 side.
+Bayli Alexander Spencer-Adams (born 26 June 2001) is a professional footballer who plays as a defender.
 Born in England, he represents the Guyana national team.

 Career

 Watford

 On 4 January 2020, Spencer-Adams made his professional debut for Watford in a 3–3 FA Cup third round draw against Tranmere Rovers.

 Dover Athletic (loan)

 On 16 October 2020, Spencer-Adams joined National League side Dover Athletic on loan until 31 January 2021.
 He made his debut the following day, starting and playing the entirety of a 2–0 defeat at Torquay United.
 On 25 January, Spencer-Adams returned to Watford having made 10 appearances in all competitions for the National League's bottom side.

 At the end of the 2020–21 season, Spencer-Adams was released by Watford.

 Leicester City

 On 15 October 2021, Spencer-Adams tweeted to say he had signed for Leicester City.
+In June 2023, Spencer-Adams was released by the club.